kollektivminds/kollektivminds.github.io/src/about.md

 <img alt="Aaron in Kazakhstan" src="/img/kaz.jpg" title="Aaron in Kazakhstan" style="max-height:20rem;float:inline-start;display:inline-block;"></img>

 I am originally from southern Illinois and have lived in Arizona as well as Saudi Arabia and Kazakhstan.
-I received my Bachelor's degree from the University of Arizona in Russian and Anthropology.
+I received my BA degrees from the University of Arizona in Russian and Anthropology.
 From 2015 to 2018 I lived in Almaty, Kazakhstan where I worked as an educator and consultant.
 Since 2012 I have lived with rheumatoid arthritis and fibromyalgia.